amjith/fuzzyfinder/CONTRIBUTING.rst

 Fix bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Anything tagged with `bug`
-is open to whoever wants to implement it.
+is open to whomever wants to implement it.

 Implement features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with `feature` is open to whomever wants to implement it.

 Write documentation
 ~~~~~~~~~~~~~~~~~~~